libra/website/docs/my-first-transaction.md

 If your client did not connect to the testnet:

-* Check your Internet connection.
+* Check your internet connection.
 * Ensure that you are using the latest version of the client.
 Pull the latest Libra Core and run the client again:
     * `cargo run -p client --bin client -- -a ac.stable.aws.hlw3truzy4ls.com -p 80`